 The bill H. 4341 proposes an amendment to Section 57-7-230 of the South Carolina Code of Laws, which governs the construction and maintenance of speed-control devices by municipalities and counties.
-The key change in this bill is the increase of the posted speed limit in residential areas or school zones where these devices are installed, raising it from twenty-five miles per hour to thirty miles per hour.
-This adjustment aims to provide local authorities with more flexibility in managing speed limits while ensuring safety in designated areas.
+The amendment specifically increases the maximum posted speed limit in residential areas or school zones where these devices are installed from twenty-five miles per hour to thirty miles per hour.
+This change aims to provide local authorities with greater flexibility in managing speed limits in areas where speed-control devices, such as mounds or humps, are deemed necessary based on an investigation of the area.

 Latest Version: 57-7-230